St Munchin's College: Move to Corbally

 Bishop Patrick O’Neill, a former pupil at the school, suggested to gift the land on which the former bishops residence was situated to the school in order for a new building to be constructed.
 His suggestion was later acted upon, and building commenced on the new site at Corbally.

-The newly constructed St. Munchin’s College at Corbally officially opened to staff and pupils in September 1962, and was opened by President of Ireland, Eamon de Valera, who, whilst attending the opening ceremony, revealed that he had previously sat the entrance exam for the school but failed and was not granted a place.
+The newly constructed St. Munchin’s College at Corbally officially opened to staff and pupils in September 1962, and was opened by President of Ireland, Éamon de Valera, who, whilst attending the opening ceremony, revealed that he had previously sat the entrance exam for the school but failed and was not granted a place.
 The construction of the new building cost £440,000.
 Since its construction and opening in 1962, the Corbally site has been refurbished and expanded several times in order to provide facilities fit for modern education.
 Since opening, new classhalls, a computer room, library and swimming pool have been added to the facilities available at the Corbally site.